5 Terrifying Flash Floods In Arizona

 flood water

-Highways turned to lakes when rain fell for more than 8 hours.
+Highways turned to lakes when rain fell for more than eight hours.

-On September 8th, more than five inches of rain fell in Arizona over 8 hours.
-200 homes in Mesa, Arizona were inundated with water.
-One pregnant woman floated on a raft to the hospital when she began to have contractions because the roads were impassable.
-On the essential highway for the region, I-10, freeway pumps failed to work, effectively turning the highway into a lake.
-Drivers were forced to abandon their cars for higher ground and watch as they floated away.
+On September 8th, more than 5 inches of rain fell in Arizona over eight hours.
+Over 200 homes in Mesa, Arizona were inundated with water.
+A pregnant woman floated on a raft to the hospital when she went into labor because the roads were impassable.
+On the essential highway for the region, I-10, freeway pumps failed, effectively turning the highway into a lake.
+Drivers were forced to abandon their cars for higher ground and watch as their vehicles floated away.
 Other highways were also forced to close due to the flooding.
-Two drivers, one in Tucson, and one in Pinal County died in the flooding.
+Two drivers, one in Tucson and one in Pinal County, died in the floods.

 5. Hurricane Rosa